Wildlife

-Conservation status of the Trap Grounds
+Conservation Status of the Trap Grounds

 In March 2015 Oxfordshire County Council, advised by the Thames Valley Environmental Records Centre, officially designated the western half of the Trap Grounds (a mosaic of woodland, ponds, grassland, and scrubland) as a Local Wildlife Site, to complement the LWS status already accorded to the eastern (reed bed) half of the site.
-The designation of the entire site is based on the diversity of its habitats, and especially its important habitats of reed bed and wet woodland; its communities of rare or uncommon species; its connectivity with Port Meadow and the Canal; its value for the appreciation of nature; and its value for learning.
+The designation of the entire site is based on the following criteria:

 Birds

-Foremost among the birds of the site is the elusive Water Rail , which is less often seen than heard: lurking in the reeds, it occasionally gives vent to a series of grunts, yelps, and squeals, known as ‘sharming’.
+Foremost among the birds of the site is the elusive Water Rail, which is less often seen than heard: lurking in the reeds, it occasionally gives vent to a series of grunts, yelps, and squeals, known as ‘sharming’.
 It is resident throughout the year and breeds here.
 It is not known to breed anywhere else in Oxford, and there are very few sites in the whole county where it does so regularly.

 Summer visitors include Spotted Flycatchers and Lesser Spotted Woodpeckers, and Winter visitors include Fieldfares, Redwings, and Siskins.